- We focus on what has worked for 10,000+ patients & medical research.

-- This is not fungus but can be very easily compared to this due to extensive dryness.
+- White chalky toenails are usually not a fungus but can be very easily compared to this due to extensive dryness.
 There is a comparable toenail fungus called superficial white onychomycosis.

 - Any moisturizing lotion will work great for dehydrated toenails: So don’t just buy the ones that I am recommending!

-- These options are great for both repairing and killing any fungus if you think that may also be going on.
+- These options are great for repairing and killing any fungus if you think that may also be happening.

 - If it sounds like you have just keratin granulations: use something around the house and start doing it TODAY!

-White Chalky Toenails from Nail Polish: Usually not fungus!
+White Chalky Toenails from Nail Polish: Usually not a fungus!

-- These compounds can dehydrate the nails underneath them leading to a protein called “keratin” to dehydrate.
+- These compounds can dehydrate the nails underneath them, leading to a protein called “keratin” dehydrate.

 Are Keratin Granulations Dangerous?

-- The only downsides to not doing anything about it is that your nails are more brittle and more likely to chip in the future.
+- The only downside to not doing anything about it is that your nails are more brittle and more likely to chip in the future.

 - Think of this as being a completely cosmetic problem only.